nsonnad/webdev-for-journos/README.md

 # Web Development for Journalists

-This is all info relevant to my Spring 2023 class at CUNY Journalism School, which I'm calling Web Development for Journalists.
-Kind of boring but makes the point clearly I think.
+All info relevant to my Spring 2023 class at CUNY Journalism School, which I'm calling Web Development for Journalists~

 Anyway, [here's the syllabus](SYLLABUS.md).